Level51/silverstripe-cloudinary/README.md

 ```

 ### Features
-- CloudinaryUploadField using the javascript upload widget - so direct uploads to Cloudinary
+- UploadField using the javascript upload widget - so direct uploads to Cloudinary
-- Store the relevant information in a CloudinaryImage object
+- Store the relevant information in a Lvl51\Cloudinary\Image object

 ### Requirements
-- SilverStripe ^3.6.5
+- SilverStripe ^4.3
 - cloudinary_php ^1.9

 ### Extend
-If you need any further fields just extend the CloudinaryImage class with a data extension.
-To inject information returned by Cloudinary during the upload create another extension for the CloudinaryUploadController and use one of the two extensions hooks **onBeforeImageCreated** or **onAfterImageCreated**.
+If you need any further fields just extend the Lvl51\Cloudinary\Image class with a data extension.
+To inject information returned by Cloudinary during the upload create another extension for the Lvl51\Cloudinary\UploadController and use one of the two extensions hooks **onBeforeImageCreated** or **onAfterImageCreated**.
 Both get passed the image object, either before or after the first write.

 ## Maintainer
 - Daniel Kliemsch <dk@lvl51.de>